 4.2.
-Air Quality Setting and Potential Pollutant Sources
+Air Quality Setting, Potential Impacts, and Mitigation

 The project is in the Lake County Air Basin.
 The Lake County Air Quality Management District (LCAQMD) regulates air quality in Lake County.
 The U.S. Environmental Protection Agency (EPA) sets acceptable levels for seven air pollutants, and then determines - with the help of states and local air districts - where those standards are or are not met.
 Lake County currently meets the EPA's health standards for five of those pollutants: carbon monoxide; nitrogen dioxide; sulfur dioxide; lead; and coarse particulates.
 For the other two - ground-level ozone and fine particulate pollution - Lake County is considered to be a part of a regional non-attainment area.
-There are no sensitive receptors nearby.
-The nearest neighboring residences, also cannabis cultivators, are a minimum of 250 feet away from the cultivation compounds.
-Public facilities such as churches and schools are more than 1 mile away.